monoxgas/sRDI/README.md

 Invoke-Shellcode -Shellcode (ConvertTo-Shellcode -File TestDLL_x64.dll)
 ```

-## Stealth Considerations
+## Flags
-There are many ways to detect memory injection.
-The loader function implements two stealth improvments on traditional RDI:

-- **Proper Permissions:** When relocating sections, memory permissions are set based on the section characteristics rather than a massive RWX blob.
+The PE loader code uses `flags` argument to control the various options of loading logic:

-- **PE Header Cleaning (Optional):** The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load (Except for e_lfanew).
-This can be toggled with 0x1 in the flags argument for C/C#, or via command line args in Python/Powershell.
+- `SRDI_CLEARHEADER` [0x1]: The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load (Except for e_lfanew).
+This might cause issues with stock windows APIs when supplying the base address as a psuedo `HMODULE`.
+- `SRDI_CLEARMEMORY` [0x2]: After calling functions in the loaded module (`DllMain` and any exports), the DLL data will be cleared from memory.
+This is dangerous if you expect to continue executing code out of the module (Threads / `GetProcAddressR`).
+- `SRDI_OBFUSCATEIMPORTS` [0x4]: The order of imports in the module will be randomized before starting IAT patching.
+Additionally, the high 16 bits of the flag can be used to store the number of seconds to pause before processing the next import.
+For example, `flags | (3 << 16)` will pause 3 seconds between every import.

 ## Building
 This project is built using Visual Studio 2015 (v140) and Windows SDK 8.1.
 The python script is written using Python 3.

 The Python and Powershell scripts are located at:
-- Python\ConvertToShellcode.py
+- `Python\ConvertToShellcode.py`
-- PowerShell\ConvertTo-Shellcode.ps1
+- `PowerShell\ConvertTo-Shellcode.ps1`

 After building the project, the other binaries will be located at:
-- bin\NativeLoader.exe
+- `bin\NativeLoader.exe`
-- bin\DotNetLoader.exe
+- `bin\DotNetLoader.exe`
-- bin\TestDLL_<arch>.dll
+- `bin\TestDLL_<arch>.dll`
-- bin\ShellcodeRDI_<arch>.bin
+- `bin\ShellcodeRDI_<arch>.bin`

 ## Credits
 The basis of this project is derived from ["Improved Reflective DLL Injection" from Dan Staples](https://disman.tl/2015/01/30/an-improved-reflective-dll-injection-technique.html) which itself is derived from the original project by [Stephen Fewer](https://github.com/stephenfewer/ReflectiveDLLInjection).